kinduff/jira-opener/README.md

 # JIRA Opener

 Small tool I wrote during a Friday night because I hate to open multiple JIRA issues from e-mails or annoying Slack messages.
-Basically it helps you out with the funny task to open JIRA issues one by one.
+Basically it helps you out with the funny task of opening JIRA issues one by one.

 ## Dev stuff